AddonsDev/Blender-Add-On/README.md

 ## Installation & Usage

 Getting started is easy.
 First, download the latest version of Blender from the official website.
-Next, download the Blender Add-On installer from the release page, run the installer and it will automatically download the add-ons and their usage instructions.
+Next, download the Blender Add-On installer from the releases page, run the installer and it will automatically download the add-ons and their usage instructions.
 Finally, open Blender, navigate to the "Preferences" menu in the top left corner, and click "Install."
 Select the add-ons from your local directory and click "Activate" to enable them.

 ## Feature Highlights